MY CAR

 7. Combine and save

 Some insurers offer policyholder discounts to customers which can help you save on car insurance for young drivers.
-For example, Suncorp offer Multi-Policy discounts where you can combine any 3 or more eligible policies with Suncorp Insurance and you can get up to a 15% Multi Policy Discount*.
+For example, Suncorp offer Multi-Policy discounts where you can combine any 3 or more eligible policies with Suncorp Insurance and you could be eligible for a 15% Multi Policy Discount*.

 8. Choose an economical car